 We have a winner!
 Last week I announced a contest in this post called Choose My Next Craft Adventure.
 The votes are in and have been tabulated.
 (No hanging chads were identified.
 Google hanging chad for a recent American History lesson if you don’t what that means).
 And the winner is:

-That’s the inspiration photo from House on the Way.
-Pretty, right?
+That’s the inspiration photo from House on the Way, which sadly doesn’t seem to exist anymore.
+The wreath is pretty, though, right?
 And the instructions sounded pretty simple.
-You can access the instructions by clicking the picture, or click here.
-Once I got the hang of it, they were easy.
-But at first I thought this was going to be one of those FAIL posts where everyone gets to laugh and laugh at how horrible I am at crafting.
+At first I thought this was going to be one of those FAIL posts where everyone gets to laugh and laugh at how horrible I am at crafting.
 But, the more rosettes I made, the more I liked it.
-Be sure to click over to House on the Way for full instructions, but I’ll give you a couple of changes I unintentionally made:
+My flowers came out bigger and fluffier than the inspiration, but I like that and I really the unintentional ombre effect.

-3. Each rosette took one full sheet of tissue paper, so try to estimate how many rosettes you will need to make (I made 16) and that’s how many sheets you will need.
+Each rosette took about one full sheet of tissue paper, so try to estimate how many rosettes you will need to make (I made 16) and that’s how many sheets you will need.

 I’m so thrilled with how this came out:

 It took me a couple of hours to make (however, I was watching the Super Bowl while I was making it, so that may have factored into my time) and it cost about $3 for three multi colored packs of tissue paper.
 I only used the three variations of pink that were in the packages, so I also have a TON of leftover tissue paper to use for another project!
 Woo hoo!
 I actually think I’m going to give this wreath to my mom.
 I know she will love it!